 There were two holdings at Upper Altgaltraig.
 Duncan Brown and his wife and two children farmed ten arable and forty hill acres.
-At the other farm, a further ten arable and forty hill acres, lived Peter Brown aged eighty-three with his brother, two grown sons, one of whom was a sailor and a daughter and two grandchildren.
-There was also a living in domestic servant.
+At the other farm, a ten arable and forty hill acres, lived Peter Brown aged eighty-three with his brother, two grown sons, one of whom was a sailor and a daughter and two grandchildren. here was also a living in domestic servant.

 South Hall Home Farm

 South Hall was the home farm.
-The family were not at home on census day, but, living in at the Hall and in two nearby cottages were two servants, a dairy maid, a cattleman, a gardener and his family, a labourer, a ploughman, and his family.
+The family were not at home on census day, but, living in at the Hall and in two nearby cottages were two servants, a dairy maid, a cattleman, and his family, a labourer, a ploughman, and his family.
 Twenty people in all.